vemonet/shapes-of-you/CONTRIBUTING.md

 * [eduardobcastro/in-memory-faceted-search](https://github.com/eduardobcastro/in-memory-faceted-search)

 Currently we prefer to implement it ourself (search for "faceted" in the **ShapeRegistry** page).
 But it could be tricky when we will start to have more categories to filter on.

-## Pull Request process

-1. Before sending a pull request make sure the project still work as expected with the new changes properly integrated 📝
-2. [Send a pull request](https://github.com/MaastrichtU-IDS/shapes-of-you/compare) to the `main` branch 📤
-3. Project contributors will review your change as soon as they can ✔️